LeaoMartelo2/wireframe_game/README.md

 # Wireframe Game / Game engine

-Game engine originaly started in `C`, now being developed in `C++`, using [RayLib](https://github.com/raysan5/raylib).

-The goal of the engine is to follow simplicity, have as little dependencies as possible, have the compile process go smooth and easy, and have a `Wireframe` visual style
+A game / game engine using [Raylib](https://github.com/raysan5/raylib) with the goal to follow simplicity and have a `"Wireframe"` visual style

-Due the simplicity goal, there is avoidance in the use of `"modern C++"`, and most of the C++ code is written in C style.

 <img src="readme/1.png" width="400">